prabinpebam/figma-liquid-glass/README.md

 # Liquid Glass Figma Plugin

 ## Overview
-"Liquid Glass" is a Figma plugin that creates realistic liquid glass effects using WebGL shaders.
-The plugin captures the background beneath selected shapes and applies advanced visual effects including refraction distortion, chromatic aberration, and background blur to simulate the appearance of liquid glass.
+"Liquid Glass" is a Figma plugin that creates and manages realistic liquid glass components using WebGL shaders.
+The plugin generates a pre-structured, multi-layer frame that captures the background beneath it and applies advanced visual effects like refraction, chromatic aberration, and blur to simulate a liquid glass appearance.

 ## Getting Started